 Welcome to Team Piwakawaka

-Team Piwakawaka consists of Parekereke, Te Ra and Te Whenua.
+Team Piwakawaka consists of Parekereke and Uenuku.
 We are made up of amazing Year 0-2 students.
 We have a strong emphasis on settling into school life, developing positive relationships with others, becoming self managers and learning as an action.
 In Team Piwakawaka we support a positive transition from Early Childhood Education and Te Whariki pedagogy while our students explore and discover through Purposeful Play.
 We support collective responsibility and collaboration through cross grouping our students in Reading and Phonics.

 Mathematics and Statistics in Team Piwakawaka (Year 0-2)

 Mathematics and Statistics is taught a minimum of four times a week.
 Learning sessions are approximately 40 minutes.
 Mathematics and Statistics programmes consist of clear learning intentions, enriched activities followed by students articulating success criteria and next steps.
 Students are grouped according to needs, taking into consideration current data and classroom evidence.
 The programme consists of whole class number warm up, teaching groups, follow ups, maths games, Mathletics, play based numeracy activities and reflections on learning.
 Number and Algebra make up a 80% focus with strand 20% focus.

 Literacy In Team Piwakawaka (Year 0-2)